Skip to main content

 A meta-analysis by Salpeter et al. which included 30 randomized controlled trials, found that HRT initiated in women younger than 60 years of age was associated with a 39% reduction in all-cause mortality.

-This finding has been corroborated by other large-scale analyses, including a Cochrane review, which demonstrated a 30% reduction in and a 48% reduction in coronary heart disease in women who started HRT within 10 years of menopause.
+This finding has been corroborated by other large-scale analyses, including a Cochrane review, which demonstrated a 30% reduction in all-cause mortality and a 48% reduction in coronary heart disease in women who started HRT within 10 years of menopause.
 These findings strongly support the existence of a critical window during which the vasculature is receptive to the beneficial effects of estrogen.
 Once this window closes, the potential for cardiovascular protection appears to be lost.

 What Is the Biological Mechanism behind the Timing Hypothesis?